From idea shape to shipped system.

 - — A single decision-maker who can act on the recommendations

-- — Access to the people I need to talk to — engineers, customers, executives
+- — Access to the people closest to the work — engineers, customers, executives

 - — Honest answers about budget, timeline, and team constraints